BlackrockDigital/startbootstrap/README.md

 A growing library of HTML Starter Templates for [Twitter Bootstrap](http://getbootstrap.com/)

-Updated for Bootstrap v3.0.0 RC2
+All Templates up to date for Bootstrap v3.0.0!

 Updates
 ----